Christmas Ornaments DIY with Paint

 Inexpensive Christmas balls

-Fusion mineral paint or other matte paint in and any second colour your prefer.
-Green is FM Eucalyptus, White is FM Picket Fence, Brown is FM Chocolate
+Fusion mineral paint or other matte paint in any color you want.
+I used the following paint colors.
+Green is Eucalyptus, White is Picket Fence, and the Brown is Chocolate

 120 grit sandpaper